 World's first dual titanium anchoring system

-This existing owner had set the bar high for shipyard, Baltic Yachts, in terms of the performance that he expected from his newly designed 142ft vessel.
+An existing owner set the bar high for shipyard, Baltic Yachts, in terms of the performance that he expected from his newly designed 142ft vessel.

 Everything was focused on weight saving.
 The anchors were to be exactly as per class minimum weight – not a kilogram more.